hura/vim-toplevel/README.md

 This command uses the builtin function _system()_ to start external programs (e.g. _git_ or _hg_) to get the VCS root directory and change to it.

+---

+Have a look at `:help toplevel-section-options` on how to customize this plugin.

 Options
 -------